funkbit/django-dynamicresponse/README.md

 The framework provides two response classes; `SerializeOrRender` and `SerializeOrRedirect`.

-As the names imply, these response classes serializes the supplied context as JSON for API requests, and renders a template or redirects to a URL for normal requests.
+As the names imply, these response classes serialize the supplied context as JSON for API requests, and renders a template or redirects to a URL for normal requests.
 The first argument of both classes specifies the template to be rendered or the URL to redirect the user to.

-To implement REST API, you simply use `SerializeOrRender` in situations where you would typically use `render_to_response`, and `SerializeOrRedirect` in cases where you would otherwise return an `HttpResponseRedirect` instance.
+To implement a REST API, you simply use `SerializeOrRender` in situations where you would typically use `render_to_response`, and `SerializeOrRedirect` in cases where you would otherwise return an `HttpResponseRedirect` instance.

 For API requests, the second argument of the constructor is the context to be serialized for API requests.
 When rendering templates, it is often useful to pass additional context (such as forms and paginators) that is only useful when rendering the template, even though they are not relevant for API requests.
 The `SerializeOrRender` class supports additional context via a third argument, `extra`: